 Investment in shares traded on AIM is perceived to involve a higher degree of risk than investment in a company whose shares are listed on the Official List.
-An investment in the Ordinary Shares may be difficult to realise.
-Prospective investors should be aware that the value of the Ordinary Shares may go down as well as up and that the market price of the Ordinary Shares may not reflect the underlying value of the Company.
+An investment in the Company's shares may be difficult to realise.
+Prospective investors should be aware that the value of the Company's shares may go down as well as up and that the market price of the Company's shares may not reflect the underlying value of the Company.
 Investors may therefore realise less than, or lose all of, their investment.